 What is Pashmina?
 Where does it come from?

-Pashmina is the undercoat of goats that are found in many high-altitude regions in the world, most commonly in Tibet, Mongolia and India.
-The climatic conditions in these places are very harsh, and the winters particularly severe.
-The goats develop a very fine and soft undercoat to survive the harsh winters.
+Pashmina is the undercoat of goats found in many high-altitude regions worldwide, most commonly in Tibet, Mongolia and India.
+The climatic conditions in these places are very harsh, and the winters are particularly severe.
+The goats develop a fine, soft undercoat to survive the harsh winters.
 This down-like fibre is called pashmina.
 It is one of the finest materials and is ideal for making shawls and stoles.

 Changpa Nomad-Mother and Son.
 Source: John Hill, CC BY-SA 4.0, via Wikimedia Commons